-In fluid dynamics, turbulent flow is characterized by the irregular movement of particles (one can say chaotic) of the fluid.
-In contrast to laminar flow the fluid does not flow in parallel layers, the lateral mixing is very high, and there is a disruption between the layers.
+In fluid dynamics, turbulent flow is characterized by the irregular movement of fluid particles (one can say chaotic) of the fluid.
+In contrast to laminar flow, the fluid does not flow in parallel layers, the lateral mixing is very high, and there is a disruption between the layers.
 Turbulence is also characterized by recirculation, eddies, and apparent randomness.
-In turbulent flow the speed of the fluid at a point is continuously undergoing changes in both magnitude and direction.
+In turbulent flow, the speed of the fluid at a point is continuously undergoing changes in both magnitude and direction.

-Detailed knowledge of behaviour of turbulent flow regime is of importance in engineering, because most industrial flows, especially those in nuclear engineering are turbulent.
+Detailed knowledge of the behavior of turbulent flow regimes is important in engineering because most industrial flows, especially those in nuclear engineering, are turbulent.
 Unfortunately, the highly intermittent and irregular character of turbulence complicates all analyses.
-In fact, turbulence is often said to be the “last unsolved problem in classical mathemetical physics.”
+Turbulence is often said to be the “last unsolved problem in classical mathematical physics.”

 The main tool available for their analysis is CFD analysis.
 CFD is a branch of fluid mechanics that uses numerical analysis and algorithms to solve and analyze problems that involve turbulent fluid flows.
-It is widely accepted that the Navier–Stokes equations (or simplified Reynolds-averaged Navier–Stokes equations) are capable of exhibiting turbulent solutions, and these equations are the basis for essentially all CFD codes.
+It is widely accepted that the Navier–Stokes equations (or simplified Reynolds-averaged Navier–Stokes equations) can exhibit turbulent solutions, and these equations are the basis for essentially all CFD codes.

 See also: Internal Flow